gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **ILFest 2020** July 25 2020 - 11 AM - 7 PM EST - ILFest is a Twitch stream, hosted by Heath Adams, AKA The Cyber Mentor, along with a fantastic list of guests!
 There will be cooking, games, prizes, and even some live music!
 Our goal is to raise $10,000 or more during the stream. https://www.innocentlivesfoundation.org/ilfest-2020/

+* **HITB Loackdown 002** July 25 & 26 - 10AM - 10PM SGT - HITBSecConf or the Hack In The Box Security Conference is an annual must attend event in the calendars of security researchers and professionals around the world.
+It is a platform for the discussion and dissemination of next generation computer security issues.
+It is a two-day multi-track conference featuring cutting-edge hardcore technical talks delivered by some of the most respected names in the computer security industry.

 * **SANS DFIR Summit** DFIR Summit & Training 2020 - Live Online Virtual, US Eastern | Thu, Jul 16 - Sat, Jul 25, 2020 https://www.sans.org/event/digital-forensics-summit-2020/summit-agenda

 * **DEFCON 28** Aug 7-9 2020 - This is a very well known, premiere conference within the cybersecurity space.
 Check for more information as there will be villages, events, parties, talks, etc. You cannot register yet, but details here: https://www.defcon.org/html/defcon-28/dc-28-index.html